vielmetti/workantile-news/content/2019/workantile-2019-02-20.md

 ## About this edition

-Written by Ed Vielmetti with Github and vim.
-Edited by Chris Salzman with Bear.app.
+Written by Ed with Github and vim.
+Edited by Chris with Bear.app.